Pavneetk/Restaraunt-Order-App/README.md

 LHL Node Skeleton
 =========
 ## Take a look at: https://nallys-catch-of-the-day.herokuapp.com/
+You won't be able to order unless you are logged in.
+Try logging in with user 5.
 ## Project Setup

 The following steps are only for _one_ of the group members to perform.